UTHealth Doctoral Psychology Internship Program

 Read the full program description in our Handbook.

-Internship Program Admissions, Financial and Other Benefit Support for the Upcoming Training Year and Initial Post-Internship Positions for the past 3 cohorts may be found here.
+Internship Admissions, Support and Initial Placement Data for the past 3 cohorts (2014-16) may be found here.

 The UTHDPIP is a member of APPIC and is accredited by the APA Commission on Accreditation, with an effective date of July 20, 2016.